PopulateTools/afct-microsite/_posts/2021-04-21-on-the-draft-sustainability-reporting-directive-nfrd-reform-proposal-most-promising-changes-and-caveats.md

 title: "On the draft Sustainability Reporting Directive (NFRD reform)
   proposal:  most promising changes and caveats"
 date: 2021-04-21T12:21:16.299Z
+intro: The proposal presents several major improvements which are essential to help companies focus and report on meaningful information and channel finance to activities and projects needed to meet the objectives of the European Green Deal and make the European economy sustainable
 img: /assets/skyscraper.jpg
 img_listing: /assets/skyscraper1.jpg
 ---